asantibanez/livewire-status-board/README.md

 ```

 As you might see in the above snippet, we must return a collection of array items where each item must have at least
 3 keys: `id`, `title` and `status`.
-The last one is of most importance since it is going to be used to match to which
+The last one is the most importance since it is going to be used to match to which
 `status` the `record` belongs to.
 For this matter, the component matches `status` and `records` with the following
 comparison